DeMaCS-UNICAL/BrainyBot/README.md

             tail -f -n0 ../../../AI/coord.txt | perl runstream.pl

-5. Open the Candy Crush Saga game and start a game on a level of choice.
+5. Open the Candy Crush Saga game on PH (your mobile phone) and start a game on a level of choice.
 6. Run on T1:

             python examples/main.py | tee -a coord.txt